-It now appears that the contract terms which tie negotiated are capable of manipulation to an extent by BSC.
+It now appears that the contract terms which tie negotiated are capable of manipulation by commercial and technical interpretation to an extent by BSC manipulation to an extent by BSC.
 Whilst Andrew Fitchie of DLA pointed out that the scope for argument over individual items was kept to the absolute minimum, any commercial and legal amibiguity at all will, nevertheless, lead to the possibility of disagreement.
-However, given that design etc were not complete, it was perhaps inevitable that assumptions would have to be made and that there would therefore always be scope for argument.
+However, given that design etc were not complete, it was perhaps inevitable that assumptions would have to be made and that there would therefore always be scope for argument around the facts and components of the set of contractualised assumptions that were negotiated and included by the parties in order to prevail upon BSC to agree to delineate a settled scope of work which corresponded to their tender pricescope for argument.

 tie are hopeful that the new team in place will engage more with the project and as the "tipping point" approaches be more agreeable to settling things commercially.
 Whether this happens remains to be seen, but it is likely to be the summer before tie and CEC can be more certain on this issue.
 Clearly there is a desire to progress DRP as soon as possible in order to achieve certainty for tie but this has to be balanced against taking an adversarial approach at this stage of the new relationship.
 It is noted that BSC are said to have assembled a team of 12 claims experts in Edinburgh, and that they may also have instructed Hill International (Claims Specialists).

 The "best guess" figures from tie with regard to the possible outturn costs should give CEC an indication of the range of possible cost overruns as at April 2009.
 Whilst this would not include costs for any future disputed issues, it would at least give a baseline indication to CEC as to possible risks.
-Reassurance will be required from tie and DLA that there are no other "big ticket" issues which have the potential to delay the project, add to the cost and lead to further disputes with BSC.
+DLAP will continue to give tie/CEC advice on DRP strategy (including the use of the contract provisions to avoid/mitigate cost) and outcomes and any other claims or claims likelihood from BSC and how BSC are or are not using the ContractReassurance will be required from tie and DLA that there are no other "big ticket" issues which have the potential to delay the project, add to the cost and lead to further disputes with BSC.